Course Catalog

 This course is designed for students who have acquired basic knowledge of Mandarin Chinese through Mandarin I or an equivalent courses.
 Through daily homework, in-class exercises, quizzes, and supplementary materials, students advance the skills learned from the previous course and continue gaining language skills (vocabulary, grammar, writing, etc.) to communicate in real-life situations, such as asking directions, seeing a doctor, dating, sports and travel, and other related topics.
 Students will also begin to read Chinese texts with no (or minimal) aid of pinyin.
 This course further integrates educational technology into the classroom, drawing on tools such as Dropbox, G-Suite apps, Quizlet, Kahoot, and other services to create an interactive learning environment.
 In addition, complementary materials such as Chinese arts, traditional/modern performing arts, and popular culture (pop song, films, TV drama, etc.) will be incorporated in lessons to enhance the students’ comprehension of Chinese culture as a whole.

-• Mandarin 3A: Intermediate
+• Mandarin 3A - Intermediate

 (Prerequisite: A grade of C or higher in Mandarin 2)